 LAPSSET also opens up an alternative route for the Mombasa-Lagos Highway (aka the TAH 8), long hampered by perennial instability in DRC.
 Obviously, stability in South Sudan has recently become another risk factor, although seemingly a more temporary one.

 In terms of digital infrastructure, Kenya is already a continental champion, with 8 terrestrial fibre optic cables (backbones), matched only by South Africa.

-Kenya is also connected globally via seven submarine fibre-optic cables, beaten only by Djibouti and Egypt.
+Kenya already has seven submarine fibre-optic cables, connecting the country to the world, beaten only by Djibouti and Egypt.
 As a result, Kenya already has one of the most robust internet uplinks on the continent.
-While currently, all those cables terminate in Mombasa, the LAPSSET project will add a second one in Lamu, also boosting redundancy.
+While currently, all those cables terminate in Mombasa, the LAPSSET project will add a second one in Lamu, boosting redundancy.

 Energy is an obvious pre-requisite for Kenya to benefit from the world-class infrastructure the country is building.
 Fortunately, this has by no mean been neglected.

 In 2010, Kenya had an installed generating capacity of 1050 megawatt (MW).
-That has already increased to 2300 Mph, with a number of other projects, such as Lake Turkana Wind Power about to boost this figure further.
-While the stated national target of 5000MW by EOY 2017 seems unlikely to be met, the growth in installed capacity is nevertheless an impressive achievement.
-The government’s own target for 2030, is 23,000 MW, underpinned in part by the four planned nuclear reactors to go live by 2027.
+That has already gone up to 2300 Mph, with a number of other projects, such as Lake Turkana Wind Power about to boost this figure further.
+While Kenya is unlikely to meet its stated target of 5000MW by EOY 2017, the current growth is already an impressive achievement.
+The government’s own target for 2030, is 23,000 MW, backed by the four planned nuclear reactors to go live by 2027.

-While many African countries are investing heavily in infrastructure, few if any are in the same league as Kenya.
-This is almost certainly part of the reason why Nairobi has already taken the top position as Africa’s number one foreign direct investment (FDI) destination, and why Kenya as a country is also the fastest-growing FDI destination on the continent.
+While many African countries invest heavily in infrastructure, few if any are in the same league as Kenya.
+This is probably a major part of the reason why Nairobi has risen to become Africa’s number one foreign direct investment (FDI) destination, and why Kenya the fastest-growing FDI destination on the continent.